yousefezzat/ATM-INTERFACE-/README.md

 The application will be accessible at http://localhost:8080.

 Usage

 To create a new user account, use the /user/signup endpoint by providing the user's full name, PIN, and initial balance.

-To perform transactions, you can use the following endpoints:

-/user/login for user login.
-/user/details/{userId} to get user details.
+To login, use /user/login endpoint by providing the user id and user pin /user/details/{userId} to get user details.
 /user/update/{userId} to update user information.
 /user/history/{userId} to get user transaction history.

+To perform transactions, you can use the following endpoints:
 /transaction/withdraw to perform a withdrawal.
 /transaction/deposit to make a deposit.
 /transaction/transfer to initiate a fund transfer.
 /transaction/details/{transactionId} to view transaction details.

 Contributing
 Contributions are welcome!
 Feel free to submit issues and pull requests.